deargle/deargle.github.io/_security_assignments/lab_physical_security_scavenger_hunt.md

 # Item 5: Gain Access to a Pre-approved Restricted Area

 Take a picture of yourself in the restricted area and document how you did it (e.g., tailgaiting).
+Get permission from a manager, etc. before entering the restricted area.
+For example, you might explain to a manager that you are doing a class assignment and you would like to test whether their employees will prohibit you from entering the restricted area.
+Only proceed with the test with the manager's approval.

 **Note:** You have my permission to attempt to gain access to my office without picking the lock (please lock the door on your way out).